OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:60

-On hearing it, many of His disciples said, “This is a hard teaching.
+On hearing it, many of His disciples said, “This is a difficult teaching.
 Who can accept it?”

 ## John 6:61